 Never judge a book by its cover.
 Even though our English teachers would have scolded us for using such a worn cliche, it’s a lesson many of us were taught by our parents and others.
-These nine hole in the wall BBQ restaurants in Pittsburgh – that might not look so fancy on the outside but serve authentic, delicious barbecue – prove our parents were right all along.
+The following eight best BBQ restaurants in Pittsburgh might not look so fancy on the outside, but each serves authentic, delicious barbecue, proving our parents were right all along.

 Which of the eight best BBQ restaurants in Pittsburgh is your favorite?
 Let us know in the comments!
 Look past the fancy names and flashing signs and you’ll discover a plethora of delicious, unassuming BBQ restaurants in Pittsburgh.
 If you’re on the hunt for hole in the wall restaurants that serve something other than BBQ, you’re in luck.
 Click here to read about 10 of the best unassuming eateries in the Burgh.

 Pittsburgh’s known for a ton of things – from chipped (chopped) ham sandwiches to sandwiches topped with fries (courtesy of its inventor, Primanti Brothers).
 However, while it’s not really known as a barbeque city, you can certainly find plenty of local restaurants in Pittsburgh that serve delicious barbecue.

 If you’re craving Southern-style barbecue, for example, visit Yinzburg BBQ on Baum Boulevard.
 The unassuming barbecue restaurant serves such delicious dishes as pulled pork, beef brisket, and baby back ribs.
 For takeout barbecue, head over to Pittsburgh Barbecue Company.
 The take-out only restaurant features favorites including smoked brisket and pulled pork.

 What style of BBQ can be found in Pittsburgh?